Why Swaddle My Baby if it Goes Against My Gut

 Many parents say that the first time they tried swaddling was a disaster.
 The baby struggled; they sweated; the hospital nurse frowned.
 Swaddling a frantic baby feels pretty wrong… like you are forcing your poor baby to do something she hates.
 But I strongly encourage you not to give up.
-Snug wrapping is the key to peaceful days and restful nights.
+Swaddling a baby with snug wrapping is the key to peaceful days and restful nights.

 Why does wrapping work so well?
-Here are three ways it reduces fussing:
+Here are three reasons why swaddling a baby reduces fussing:

-Swaddling is a similar experience to being carried in a sling or cuddled skin to skin, but its big advantage is that it envelops her body with a soft caress that can soother her for hours when she can’t be in your arms.
+Swaddling is good for babies because it is a similar experience to being carried in a sling or cuddled skin to skin, but its big advantage is that it envelops her body with a soft caress that can soother her for hours when she can’t be in your arms.

 2. Swaddling prevents spiraling out of control.

 Wrapping keeps your baby from accidentally whacking herself and getting even more upset.
 Before birth, your uterus kept her arms from spinning like a windmill.
-Without those soft walls stopping her flailing, small upsets can quickly escalate.
+Without those soft walls stopping your baby’s flailing arms when she's trying to sleep, small upsets can quickly escalate.
 (Have you noticed how much calmer your little one is when she is “wrapped” in your arms?)

 3. Swaddling helps babies pay attention to soothing.